Formula 1 Season is Finally Here—And Fashion Brands Are Vying for Pole Position

 However, “the commercialisation of Formula 1 is not a new trend,” says Natasha Bird, journalist and founder of Tough Crowd.
 “Fashion’s involvement in Formula 1 to the extent that it is now is new, but it follows a pattern that we have seen before.”

 “Brands noticed the potential to dress the drivers a while ago.
 Much in the way that any brand has invested in influencer marketing, brands recognised that the F1 drivers are now some of the biggest influencers in the world, so dressing them was part of any smart brand’s influencer marketing strategy and probably very lucrative,” Bird adds.
+Let's remember Lewis Hamilton is no stranger to a fashion week front row and is also a global brand ambassador for Lululemon.

 Perfect Moment x Alpine collab F1 collection

 Beyond personal passion or commercial ROI, there are some striking parallels between fashion and motorsport, notes Kewal Gala, co-founder of emerging fashion brand Margene and a former designer for Phoebe Philo, Marc Jacobs and Margaret Howell: “Having worked in the industry, I felt there was an eerie sense of parallel that could be drawn between F1 and fashion—the fast pace, the competitive spirit, the endless cycle of teams changing, the ego clashes.”
-As a nod to these similarities, she designed a pair of racing driver-style trousers for a past-season collection.
+As a nod to these similarities, he designed a pair of racing driver-style trousers for a past-season collection.

 So while Formula 1 fashion is certainly having a moment, true fans will be looking for more than just a quick collab.
 The brands that dig deeper—and genuinely connect with the sport’s community—are the ones most likely to win.